askari0102/Learning/Kubernetes/README.md

 - **HPA fights GitOps** if `replicas` in git and HPA both manage the same field.
 Fix: **do not set `replicas` in the GitOps manifest** (or configure Argo CD `ignoreDifferences` for `/spec/replicas`).
 Otherwise Argo CD will reset the replica count to the git value every sync.
 This bites everyone once.
 - **Scale-up can't outrun a slow-starting app.** If a pod takes 3 minutes to be ready, HPA reacting to CPU/user load is *too late*.
 You need headroom (raise `minReplicas`) or scale on a leading indicator (queue depth via KEDA, RPS via a custom metric) rather than a lagging one. **Proxy request rate per pod is a great leading indicator** and is often available from your gateway's metrics.
 - **Cluster capacity limits HPA.** If the cluster has no room for new nodes, HPA raises `replicas` and pods sit `Pending`.
 HPA and cluster autoscaler must be paired.
-- **Scale-to-zero (beta in 1.37) needs a wake path.** Requests must be able to trigger scale-up; otherwise the first request after idle fails.
+- **Scale-to-zero (beta in 1.37) is not for CPU/memory HPAs.** `minReplicas: 0` is allowed only with object or external metrics.
+Pair it with a metric that still exists at zero replicas, and a wake path; otherwise the first request after idle fails.

 ## 25.2 VPA